beaukinstler/fswd-item-catalog/README.md

 1. If you haven't yet created the _pipenv_, type:

-        pipenv --python 2.7
+        pipenv --python 3.10

-1. Then, use the _Piplock_ file to install the dependencies bu running:
+1. Then, use the `Piplock` file to install the dependencies bu running:

         pipenv install

-    NOTE: _If you don't want to use pipenv, and you wish to do this manually, read the _Pipfile_ and install the python dependencies listed_
+    _NOTE: If you don't want to use pipenv, and you wish to do this manually, read the `Pipfile and install the python dependencies listed`_

 1. Now you should be close to ready.
 By default, this app runs on _http://localhost:5000_.
 If you wish to change the port, or have a conflict, change the port at the end of the `main_app.py` file